LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D0-OverviewAndAnnouncements.md

 ## Announcements

 - Our CIT lab mamager, Jacob Riddle, would like to have a movie/game day in the lab on Friday, February 28 from 11 am- 4:30 pm.
 Please share your interest by completing [this survey](https://docs.google.com/forms/d/e/1FAIpQLSeHS7OqR-gNMZnzU8EVZFsU_8qwEzT8YcbBLJlREReCd_x47A/viewform).
+- There are openings for students to work in the CIT lab.
+If you were awarded work study funds for AY 2024-25, you can learn more and apply here: https://lanecc.studentemployment.ngwebsolutions.com/JobXJobDetail.aspx?JobId=9586&s=1

 ## Last Week